Proof That Drake Is The Beauty Guru We Never Knew We Needed

 Advertisement

-Not only did we just find out that Drake boasts flossy teeth jewellery — and actually reads his comments, which is another clue to his daily activities — but also that he's on-board with one of our favourite beauty trends: charcoal everything.
+Not only did we just find out that Drake boasts flossy teeth jewelry — and actually reads his comments, which is another clue to his daily activities — but also that he's on-board with one of our favorite beauty trends: charcoal everything.

 Similar to charcoal masks, our Sunday night self-care pastime, using activated charcoal toothpaste is like using a vacuum to draw out impurities on your teeth.
 Basically, red wine and coffee stains don't stand a chance.
 While the process isn't the prettiest in the world, Drake just proved it's the rapper's beauty secret we never knew we needed.